 - Select Advanced from the drop-down list to choose advanced options for your secondary delivery.
 Similar to the settings that you modified for the primary delivery, you can change the envelope recipient, add headers, prepend a custom subject, and remove attachments for the secondary deliveries.

 Check this box to include secure delivery as part of content compliance for outbound messages.

 For more details and step-by-step instructions about mail routing, including use cases and examples, see Manage mail routing and delivery: Guidelines and best practices.

-This option is useful if you want to re-route mail for all users in an organizational unit, but only for messages sent from a few different domains.
+This option is useful to re-route mail for all users in an organizational unit, but only for messages sent from a few different domains.
 Click the check box, and then enter the list of domains with the following regular expression syntax:

-This would cause any message from the above domains to adhere to the route modifications that you made.
+This syntax causes any message from the above domains to adhere to the route modifications that you made.

 Execute this setting only if the envelope recipient matches

 This option is useful (for example) to re-route mail to your Microsoft Exchange server for just four users in a specific organizational unit.
 Using the Receiving routing setting for that organizational unit, you can change the primary delivery to your Exchange server.
 You can then ensure that this re-route applies only to these four users by entering the list of users with the following regular expression syntax: